cyberrangecz/frontend-topology-graph/README.md

 # Graph Topology Component

-Graph Topology Component is an Angular library using D3.js visualizing network graph topology.
+Graph Topology Component is an Angular library using D3.js to visualize network graph topology.
+It can be imported as an independent component into your project.

 ## Prerequisites